tnier01/oafogsathg/README.md

 - with right click define as class with id 1 (ascending for further areas) and assign corresponding class name e.g. forest
 * use at least the following six classes: "forest", "grassland", "ice", "lake", "snow", "stone"
 - finally save (first row, third point from left) then files are updated at the corresponding location
-- now proceed the process in the "classification.R"-file
+- now proceed the process in the "analysis.R"-file

 ## authors
 * nier